List of Coronation Street characters introduced in 1996: Robert Preston

-Storylines

 Robert is the fiancé of Tracy Barlow (Dawn Acton).
 In 1996, Deirdre and Ken meet Robert Preston, their future son-in-law, and take to him.
 Shirley (Maggie Tagney) and Maurice Preston (Seamus O'Neill) have tea with the Barlows and Robert.
 Tracy is nervous to meet her new in-laws, and Ken is put out when working-class Maurice takes against him for being a teacher.
 Deirdre is upset when the Prestons tell her that they don't want Robert to marry Tracy, as he's on the rebound.

 Eventually, the wedding day arrives.
 Maurice Preston tells the Barlows that Robert and his best man, Paul Davies, have disappeared and never returned from the stag night.
 He thinks Robert has changed his mind about marrying Tracy, but she is adamant he will turn up.
 Ken and Deirdre try to find Robert.
 One of his friends, Greg, remembers locking him in a container in a freight yard.
 They go to look for him, but all the containers are empty apart from two sealed ones that are on their way to Saudi Arabia.
 Deirdre has to stop herself from going for Greg.
 The police are called in to stop the shipment, fearing Robert could have suffocated.
 Ken and Deirdre return home to find Robert there, being shouted at by Tracy for seeing her before the service.
 He explains he let himself out of the container.
 Tracy and Robert are married, and afterwards, Ken makes a speech and Percy produces the wedding cake.
 After the wedding in 1996, Robert does not appear for three years.

 Robert returns in March 1999 after Tracy goes on a spending spree using his credit card.
 Ken is shocked when Robert turns up, demanding to see Tracy.
 He explains he caught Tracy kissing another man.
 Ken refuses to tell him where Tracy is but lets him stay the night.
 Tracy refuses to explain herself to Robert.
 Ken and Deirdre succeed in getting the Prestons to sit down together and talk.
 They get caught in the crossfire when Robert and Tracy argue about her friendship with Dan.
 Robert tells Ken that his marriage is over.
 Tracy admits to Deirdre that Dan did want an affair with her, but she didn’t.
 Deirdre urges her not to make the mistakes she has made and advises her to stick with Robert.